ivoyager/project_template/README.md

 # Project Template

-Use this template to create a new game or app set in a realistic solar system.
+Use this template to create a new game or app set in a realistic (or not realistic) solar system.

 [Homepage](https://www.ivoyager.dev)
 [Forum](https://github.com/orgs/ivoyager/discussions)